crlucero/Angular-SiteRebuild/README.md

 ## Description

 This program is an application that will rebuild the NextOnTop website using Angular.
 When BLOGS is clicked in navbar, users can see a list of posted blogs and enter their own blog if they wish to.
+At the moment, BLOGS is the only link in the navbar that has a path to another page.
+The other navbar links do not have functionality because I wanted to focus on the creation of blogs.

 ## Setup/Installation Requirements to run program